 Cleveland Browns: 4 things to do during the bye week

-Nov 15, 2015; Pittsburgh, PA, USA; Cleveland Browns center Alex Mack (55) gestures at the line of scrimmage against the Pittsburgh Steelers during the first quarter at Heinz Field.
+Nov 15, 2015; Pittsburgh, PA, USA; Cleveland Browns owner Jimmy Haslam (L) and wife Dee Haslam (C) and Browns former running back Jim Brown (R) in attendance as the Pittsburgh Steelers host the Browns at Heinz Field.
 Mandatory Credit: Charles LeClaire-USA TODAY Sports

 While firing someone – anyone? everyone? – would certainly make headlines and make the hoople heads happy, interim coaches simply do not work.